moozoo64/openclsolarsystem/README.md

 Tools and libraries require to compile the source under windows
 ----------------------------------------------------------------
-Checkout the source via svn from https://sourceforge.net/projects/openclsolarsyst You will need:
+Checkout the source via git from https://github.com/moozoo64/openclsolarsystem You will need:
 Codelite (http://codelite.org/) version 7+ 64 bit
 Both wxWidgets libraries from the Codelite download section (wxWidgets-3.0.2 for 32 bit and wxWidgets-3.1 for 64 bit....)